alexercise2day/django_projects/README.md

 # Django_Projects
-Mini projects using Django and DRF.
+Mini projects using Django and Django Rest Framework.